IT Security - How Echo saves the day, when a crisis happens

 If you for example lose a device or in case of attack from a hacker, Echo can be your life saver.
 Data can be saved home, encryption or other necessary applications can be ensured and devices can be wiped entirely if needed.

 We understand that there are a number of challenges working with IT - especially within security.
 And no matter how much you work to keep company servers and endpoints safe, you never really get to the end goal.
 The world is everchanging and your network is never safe enough for a laptop to not open it to threats.
 Echo can increase your IT security in several areas - and this page will focus on the emergency break to be used when damage is already done.

-“Some of our computers have been stolen.
-We have been able to shut them down at once, avoiding that they are used for cyber-attacks against us.
+“Some of our computers have been stolen, and we were able to shut them down at once, avoiding that they could be used for cyber-attacks against us.
 We have quite frankly removed data.
 We have actually been able to retrieve one computer – but it is especially the data that we are happy to be able to secure quickly and efficiently.”